 I treat the process of migrating Lightroom to a new computer as a multistep process where I address the different parts of the Lightroom setup separately.

-The process of migrating Lightroom to a new computer can be broken down into seven components, two of which are optional.
+The process of migrating Lightroom to a new computer can be broken down into 8 steps, two of which are optional.

 When you address each component separately, the whole process becomes very logical and uncomplicated.